Eugenol

 This section has been translated automatically.

-Substance that is used as a fragrance and flavoring agent.
-It is also used in medicines and in dentistry.
-Eugenol is the main component of clove oil which is widely used in dentistry (e.g. also in root canal treatment).
+Eugenol is used as a fragrance and flavoring agent.
+It is also used in medicines and dentistry.
+As the main component of clove oil , the substance is widely used in dentistry (e.g. also in root canal treatments).
 The substance is represented as a relevant allergen in the epicutaneous test series"fragrance mix".

 Undesirable effects